antfu/antfu.me/pages/posts/nuxt-dx-2023.md

 ---

 And so, the preview of Nuxt DevTools is open-sourced, right now!
-You can give it a star at <a href="https://github.com/nuxt/devtools" target="_blank"><div i-logos-nuxt-icon /> Nuxt Devtools</a> and find the instructions there for trying it in your Nuxt apps.
+You can give it a star at <a href="https://github.com/nuxt/devtools" target="_blank"><span i-logos-nuxt-icon /> Nuxt Devtools</a> and find the instructions there for trying it in your Nuxt apps.

 That's all for my talk.
 Thank you!